This page presents a lot of different components separately, but Intend isn't just another GTD task management system.

-To make it a bit easier to recover tasks that are truly important though, Complice now has a feature that shows you not-done tasks from the last 3 days and lets you grab them for today's intentions.
-This makes the recovery of said tasks be a conscious act, rather than an unconscious default state.
+To make it a bit easier to recover intentions that are truly important though, Intend now has a feature that shows you not-done actions from the last 3 days and lets you grab them for today's intentions.
+This makes the recovery of said actions be a conscious act, rather than an unconscious default state.
 You have to consciously think, "no, this is really important."

-)s on intentions that have been left undone in the past, to make them visually distinct.
+)s on intentions that have been left undone in the past, as a subtle visual cue that something is getting stuck.
 These don't have any specific function yet though.)

-It's easy to remove tasks, and if you don't do something multiple days in a row, you get a message like this:
+It's easy to remove notdones, and if you don't do something multiple days in a row, you get a message like this:

-Here's how it works: pick a task to work on.
+Here's how it works: pick something to work on.